Number of partners: 35 Number of associates: 18 Number of consultants: 5

 Through CompClaim, consulting services are provided to employers to assist with matters that include workplace accident investigations, case management and the facilitation of early and safe return to work.

-Private Sector: Aerospace, Food and Beverage, Food Products, Private Schools, Agriculture and Horticulture, Pulp and Paper, Airline, Hospitality, Retail, Airport Authorities, Information Technology, Sports and Entertainment, Broadcasting, Long-Term Care, Steel, Charities, Manufacturing, Telecommunications, Construction, Medical Services, The Arts, Electronics, Mining, Tourism, Energy, Nursing Homes, Transportation, Financial Services, Petro-chemical, Warehousing and Distribution, Waste and Recycling Management
+Private Sector: Aerospace, Food and Beverage, Food Products, Private Schools, Agriculture and Horticulture, Pulp and Paper, Airline, Hospitality, Entertainment, Gaming, Retail Operations, Real Estate, Airport Authorities, Brewing, Information Technology, Sports and Entertainment, Broadcasting, Long-Term Care, Steel, Charities, Manufacturing, Telecommunications, Construction, Medical Services, The Arts, Electronics, Mining, Tourism, Energy, Nursing Homes, Transportation, Financial Services, Insurance, Petro-chemical, Warehousing and Distribution, Waste and Recycling Management.